Kiuwan logo

 Frequency

-Anytime software is updated or patched, a new SBOM should be created.
-A new SBOM should also be made if a build includes an updated component or if a supplier corrects an error in an existing SBOM.
+A new SBOM should be created anytime the software is updated or patched.
+It should also be created if a build includes an updated component or if a supplier corrects an error in an existing SBOM.

 Depth

-Ideally, an SBOM will include all top-level components as well as the transitive dependencies.
-Businesses may need to start with top-level components when they first create an SBOM.
+Ideally, an SBOM will include all top-level components and the transitive dependencies.
+Businesses may need to start with top-level components when creating an SBOM.
 Information about sub-components may be challenging to locate.
 However, implementing practices and processes will support increased depth with further iterations.

 Known Unknowns

-The unknown elements must be explicitly identified as known unknowns when the full dependency graph isn’t available in the SBOM.
-It should be easy to distinguish between components with no further dependencies and components whose dependencies are incomplete or unknown.
+When the full dependency graph isn’t available in the SBOM, the unknown elements must be explicitly identified as known unknowns.
+It should be easy to distinguish between components with no further dependencies and those with incomplete or unknown dependencies.

 Distribution and Delivery

-There are two components to sharing the SBOM up and down the software supply chain, including how the people are told about the SBOM and how they can access it.
-There are a lot of variables that will affect how each organization carries this out, but a specific practice should be implemented.
+Sharing the SBOM up and down the software supply chain has two components, including how the people are told about the SBOM and how they can access it.
+Many variables will affect how each organization carries this out, but a specific practice should be implemented.

 Access Control

-Some suppliers may want to make their SBOMs public, while others may want to keep access limited to customers.
-Businesses that want to control access to their SBOM should specify the terms and conditions.
+Some suppliers may want to make their SBOMs public, while others may want to limit access to customers.
+Businesses that want to control access to their SBOMs should specify the terms and conditions.

 Accommodation of Mistakes